 Apple Pie Larabars

 - Process the nuts.
-Add the almonds to a bowl of a food processor fitted with an S blade and pulse until the almonds are coarsely ground.
+Add the almonds to a food processor bowl fitted with an S blade and process until the almonds are coarsely ground.
 Add the walnuts and pulse a few times until the walnuts are just chopped.

-- Add the dried fruit.
-Add the dates, dried apples, raisins, and cinnamon, and pulse until all the ingredients are well combined.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
-Be careful not to over-process the nuts, or the Larabars will turn out too sticky and greasy (as the nuts start turning into nut butter).
+- Process the dried fruit.
+Add the dates, dried apples, raisins, and cinnamon to the food processor and process until all the ingredients begin to stick together.
+Be careful not to over-process the ingredients, or the Larabars will turn out too sticky and greasy (as the nuts start turning into nut butter).

-- Shape the mixture into a rectangle.
+- Shape the mixture.
 Transfer the mixture to a parchment paper-lined baking dish and press it into a smooth, even layer.
 You can also roll out the mixture between two pieces of parchment paper and then shape it into a rectangle.

 - Dehydrate/chill.
 Dehydrate the Larabars at 115°F/46°C until dry to the touch, for a couple of hours.
-If you don't have a dehydrator, chill the Larabars in the freezer to firm up, for about 20 minutes.
-Once firm, cut into individual bars.
+If you don't have a dehydrator, transfer the Larabars to the freezer to firm up, for about 30 minutes.
+Then remove the "Larabar" from the baking dish (by lifting the parchment paper) and cut it into bars.

 Cherry Pie Larabars

 - Process the almonds.
-Add the almonds to a bowl of a food processor fitted with an S blade and pulse until the nuts are coarsely ground.
+Add the almonds to a food processor bowl fitted with an S blade and process until the nuts are coarsely ground.
 Be careful not to over-process the nuts.

-- Add the dried fruit.
-Add the dates and dried cherries and pulse until well combined.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
-Be careful not to over-process the nuts, or the Larabars will turn out too sticky and greasy (as the nuts start turning into nut butter).
+- Process the dried fruit.
+Add the dates and dried cherries to the food processor and process until all the ingredients begin to stick together.
+Be careful not to over-process the ingredients, or the Larabars will turn out too sticky and greasy (as the nuts start turning into nut butter).

-- Shape the mixture into a rectangle.
+- Shape the mixture.
 Transfer the mixture to a parchment paper-lined baking dish and press it into a smooth, even layer.
 You can also roll out the mixture between two pieces of parchment paper and then shape it into a rectangle.

 - Dehydrate/chill.
 Dehydrate the Larabars at 115°F/46°C until dry to the touch, for a couple of hours.
-If you don't have a dehydrator, chill the Larabars in the freezer to firm up, for about 20 minutes.
-Once firm, cut into individual bars.
+If you don't have a dehydrator, transfer the Larabars to the freezer to firm up, for about 30 minutes.
+Then remove the "Larabar" from the baking dish (by lifting the parchment paper) and cut it into bars.

 Pecan Pie Larabars

 - Process the nuts.
-Add the almonds to a bowl of a food processor fitted with an S blade and pulse until the almonds are coarsely ground.
+Add the almonds to a food processor bowl fitted with an S blade and process until the almonds are coarsely ground.
 Add the pecans and pulse a few times until the pecans are just chopped.

-- Add the dried fruit.
-Add the dates and pulse until well combined.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
-Be careful not to over-process the nuts, or the mixture will turn out too sticky and greasy (as the nuts start turning into nut butter).
+- Process the dates.
+Add the dates to the food processor and process until well combined.
+Be careful not to over-process the ingredients, or the Larabars will turn out too sticky and greasy (as the nuts start turning into nut butter).

-- Shape the mixture into a rectangle.
+- Shape the mixture.
 Transfer the mixture to a parchment paper-lined baking dish and press it into a smooth, even layer.
 You can also roll out the mixture between two pieces of parchment paper and then shape it into a rectangle.

 - Dehydrate/chill.
 Dehydrate the Larabars at 115°F/46°C until dry to the touch, for a couple of hours.
-If you don't have a dehydrator, chill the Larabars in the freezer to firm up, for about 20 minutes.
-Once firm, cut into individual bars.
+If you don't have a dehydrator, transfer the Larabars to the freezer to firm up, for about 30 minutes.
+Then remove the "Larabar" from the baking dish (by lifting the parchment paper) and cut it into bars.

 Hi, Petra!
 Hope you and Tanner are well!
 Will be making these!